Why You Keep Going Back to Food Rules (Even Though They’re Stopping You From Living Fully)

 (Sometimes freedom is already peeking through)If your body or future self could speak to you about the life they’re craving, what might they say?

-(You don’t need to know the full picture.
+(You don’t need to know the whole picture.
 Just write, draw or speak what comes to mind)